 By using cloths, you can cut your toilet paper usage to nil and help to save the environment.

-Please read my article, Bidets – an affordable and sustainable way to reduce deforestation.
+Would you please read my article, Bidets – an affordable and sustainable way to reduce deforestation?

 Flush The Toilet And Turn The T-Valve To Off